devtron-labs/devtron/docs/user-guide/integrations/grafana.md

-# GitOps Argo CD Integration with Devtron

-Devtron integrates deeply with ArgoCD to implement GitOps for continuous delivery.
-Argo CD follows the GitOps pattern of using Git repositories as the source of truth for defining the desired application state in target Kubernetes cluster.
-For more information check [Argo CD documentation](https://argo-cd.readthedocs.io/en/stable/)
+# Monitoring (Grafana)

+**Prerequisite**

+Please make sure to install **Build and Deploy (CI/CD)** integration.
+To install it, click [here](https://docs.devtron.ai/usage/integrations/build-and-deploy-ci-cd).

+Devtron leverages the power of Grafana to show application metrics like CPU, Memory utilization, Status 4xx/ 5xx/ 2xx, Throughput, and Latency.
+For more information check [Grafana documentation](https://grafana.com/docs/grafana/latest/)

 **Features**

-* No GitOps plumbing required
-* Seamless integration with Devtron CI pipelines and other Devtron integrations.
+* CPU usage: Displays the overall utilization of CPU by an application.
+It is available as aggregated or per pod.
+* Memory usage: Displays the overall utilization of memory by an application.
+It is available as aggregated or per pod.
+* Throughput: Indicates the number of requests processed by an application per minute.
+* Status codes: Indicates the application’s response to the client’s request with a specific status code as shown below:
+       * 1xx: Communicates transfer protocol level information
+       * 2xx: Client’s request is processed successfully
+       * 3xx: Client must take some additional action to complete their request
+       * 4xx: There is an error on the client side
+       * 5xx: There is an error on the server side

 ## Installation

-1. On the **Devtron Stack Manager > Discover** page, select the **GitOps (Argo CD) integration**.
+1. On the **Devtron Stack Manager > Discover** page, click the **Monitoring (Grafana)**.
-2. On the **Discover integrations/GitOps (Argo CD) page**, select **Install**.
+2. On the **Discover integrations/Monitoring (Grafana)** page, click **Install**.

 The installation status may be one of the following: